-Gut health is way too important to play with fire such as Listerine.
+Gut health is way too important to play with fire such as mouthwashes.

-So why are 200 million Americans performing genocide on their life-supporting mouth bodyguards if Listerine kills them??
-It’s because they don’t know it yet.
-I didn’t before.
-Now I do, and am doing my best by writing this blog post to hopefully help spread the good word.
+Why are 200 million Americans performing genocide on their life-supporting mouth bodyguards if mouthwash kills them?
+It’s because they don’t know about it.

-When researching the topic, I found a Dr. Mercola article on natural mouthwash titled, “Can Mouthwash Give You Diabetes and Increase Blood Pressure?”
-In the article, he states what exactly happens in your mouth when you kill off all the good bacteria with commercial mouthwashes like Listerine.
+There’s a Dr. Mercola article on natural mouthwash titled, “Can Mouthwash Give You Diabetes and Increase Blood Pressure?” where he states what happens in your mouth when you kill off the good bacteria with commercial mouthwash:

 Indiscriminate eradication of oral bacteria reduces your body’s ability to convert dietary nitrates from whole foods to nitrites that are further converted to nitric oxide in your stomach.
 Nitric oxide reduces your risk of gastric ulcers and high blood pressure, and helps prevent insulin resistance and regulate energy production.

 Within that same article, Mercola shared the findings of a study researchers conducted on 945 participants called, the San Juan Overweight Adults Longitudinal Study (SOALS).
 In this study, the participants were completely free of diabetes and cardiovascular disease.
 The experiment had participants split into two groups.
 One refrained from mouthwash use.
 The other used it once or twice per day.

 The research findings?